deytenit/Quetza/README.md

 interface Module {
-  name: string; // Name of the module. description?: string; // Description of the module. controller?: unknown; // The service orchestrating the module. (use it in commands or events) }
+  name: string; // Name of the module. description?: string; // Description of the module. controller?: unknown;
+  // The service orchestrating the module. (passed as third argument to command or event executor) }
 ```